raearnold/vww-images-for-web/README.md

 	- **Math, Paths, XML**
 	- SVG created for web use, others are mainly print
 	- Can be scaled up without losing quality

+### A Quick SVG Demo
+Because SVGs are XML documents, we can style them with CSS and interact with them via JavaScript.

+The presentation has a very basic demo (tested in Chrome only).
+For more advanced interactions, you can let a JS library do the heavy lifting—particularly for cross-browser support.

+[Raphaël JS](http://raphaeljs.com/) is one good JavaScript library for manipulating and transforming SVGs.

+Developers have created thousands of proofs of concept on [CodePen](http://codepen.io/search?q=svg&limit=all&depth=everything&show_forks=false), to see what else might be out there.

 ## Image Resolution and Quality
 ### Aspect Ratio and Orientation